Sign Up

 Why the Amex Platinum Is a Great Card for Active Duty Military

 The Platinum Card® from American Express stands out as an exceptional choice for active-duty military personnel.
-While most cardholders pay a annual_fees annual fee for the extensive perks that come with this card, service members are exempt from this fee, making it an incredible value.
+The annual_fees annual fee (See Rates and Fees) is not charged by American Express each year you’re on active duty, making it an incredible value.

 Additional travel perks include savings on flights through Amex’s International Airline Program and exclusive benefits at luxury hotels through the Fine Hotels & Resorts Program.